-An employee who fails to report for duty for three (3) consecutive working days without informing the Employer of the reason for his absence will be presumed to have abandoned his position.
+An employee who fails to report for duty for three (3) consecutive working days without informing the Employer of the reason for the employee's absence will be presumed to have abandoned the employee's position.
 An employee shall be afforded the opportunity to rebut such presumption and demonstrate that there were reasonable grounds for not informing the Employer.